Frequently Asked Questions

 Health care can be very costly and the United States does not have a national health care plan.
 Without health insurance, health services could be restricted.

-- What requirements does my insurance coverage need to meet in order to waive the Penn State Student Health Insurance Plan?
+- What requirements does my insurance coverage need to meet in order to waive the SHIP for Penn State?

-- What information do I need to waive the Penn State Student Health Insurance Plan?
+- What information do I need to waive the SHIP for Penn State?

 To waive insurance you will need to be enrolled in a comparable insurance plan that meets the waiver requirements.
 You will need a copy of your active insurance ID card and your insurance policy brochure.
 Your insurance effective dates must be for the academic year or if later from your arrival date in the United States per arrival stamp on Passport/VISA thru the end of the academic year.